deepkashiwa20/SimpleVLUC/ReadMe.txt

-You can run the model with the following commands: cd model python ConvLSTMEncoderDecoder.py -GPU-ID (int, default is GPU 3)
+You can run the model with the following commands: cd model python ConvLSTMEncoderDecoder.py GPUID (int, default is GPU 3)

 ./model/Param.py
 All the common parameters among different models are summarized here.